SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

     This chapter presents programming techniques for use with Selenium-WebDriver and Selenium RC.
-We also demonstrate techniques commonly asked about in the user forum such as how to design setup and teardown functions, how to implement data-driven tests (tests where one can varies the data between test passes) and other methods of programming common test automation tasks.
+We also demonstrate techniques commonly asked about in the user forum such as how to design setup and teardown functions, how to implement data-driven tests (tests where one can vary the data between test passes) and other methods of programming common test automation tasks.

 :ref:`Selenium-Grid <chapter07-reference>`